 |Elective Course Modules* (choose one)||6 ECTS|

 |• Public Diplomacy||6 ECTS|

-TRIMESTER 3: MA THESIS, CAPSTONE AND TWO FREE ELECTIVES (May-July)
+TRIMESTER 3: MA THESIS, CAPSTONE AND ONE ELECTIVE (May-July)

-In addition to advancing their MA Thesis and working on a Capstone project, students take one elective which could be an internship (note that students taking the 120 ECTS option – see below).
+In addition to advancing their MA Thesis and working on a Capstone project, students take one elective which could be an internship.

 | • Capstone case study